-- 1. To be familiar with the Spanish economic environment. - To understand the functioning and social dynamics on the Spanish economy.
+- 1. To be familiar with the Spanish economic environment. - 2.
+To understand the functioning and social dynamics of the economy of Spain. - 3.
 To be able to explain the historical events through economic criteria. - 4.
-To be able to associate the developments in the Spanish economy with the changes in the European economy. - 5.
+To be able to associate the developments of the Spanish economy with the developments of the European economy. - 5.
 To achieve the instrumental skills (see next section).